Hyllie

 Hyllie ([ˈhʏ̂lːɪɛ]) is an area and former city district (stadsdel) in the central of Malmö Municipality, Sweden.
 On 1 July 2013, it was merged with Limhamn-Bunkeflo, forming Väster.

 In 2012, Hyllie had a population of 32,998 of the municipality's 307,758.
 The area was 901 hectares.

 Though the name of the district has changed the area is still referred to as Hyllie.
+It is one of Sweden's most dynamic districts thanks to its location halfway between Malmö Central and Copenhagen Airport.
+The Eurovision Song Contest was staged in the Malmö Arena in 2013 and in 2024 as well.
+It is the second-largest arena in Sweden.